acvill/cluster_W3_manuscript/README.md

 # cluster_W3_manuscript
- code for intergenic repeat visualiation for Bacillus phage cluster W3 manuscript
+This repository contains code and data related to our manuscript on *Bacillus* phage subcluster W3.